 Suzie understood the importance of not smartening anyone up to the business when she was in it and loved reminiscing about the days of wrestling that are behind us.
 "When you had guys like Don Leo Jonathan, Dutch Savage, and all those guys, they were so believable with what they did.
 They really got you worked up, and you’d think, ‘Oh, don’t do that!’
 And when they would bleed, they would BLEED!
 Now you’ve got mats outside of the ring because they seem scared to be thrown out.
 Are you kidding me?
 I used to get tossed out of the ring all the time, and I landed quite fine."

-Three years ago, at one of the local alumni reunions, Suzie had a brief but memorable encounter with her former trainer Bob Steele.
+Five years ago, at one of the local alumni reunions, Suzie had a brief but memorable encounter with her former trainer Bob Steele.
 He casually walked up to her and asked, "Do you remember me?"
 To that, an incredulous Suzie answered, "Are you joking?
 Are you kidding?"
 After Steele made sure that his former student remembered him, the single sentence he ended the conversation with was, "You did me, proud kid."

 When Diamond Timothy Flowers started running shows, Suzie briefly came back to wrestling as a referee, and later on, with the local B.C. promotion, was asked to be commissioner of the new women’s division.
 Unfortunately, she learned quickly that, more often than not, the old school mentality does not mesh well with new school talent, akin to oil and vinegar.

 Nowadays, if she, by chance, goes and checks out a local show, consider yourself fortunate for the opportunity to tip your hat to a woman that paved the way for the female referees we see in WWE and AEW.

 Suzie Tanner, Canada’s and pro wrestling’s first female referee, is in the Canadian Wrestling Hall of Fame, which she considers a great honor.